broothie/gspec/README.md

 and are cached for the duration of the test case.

 `Let` values can be overwritten in nested groups, but **their return type must remain the same**.
+When overwriting a `Let` in this way, the returned function needn't be captured.
+The value will still be registered for the context, even though the function was captured in an outer group.

 ```go
 package examples